About Beryl

 The Beryl Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Iron County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Beryl, Utah residents are available through the local police department and authorized providers in Iron County.
+Fingerprinting services for Beryl, Utah residents are available through local police (where present) and authorized providers in Iron County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Iron County Sheriff's Office for scheduling and fees.

 To register to vote in Beryl, Utah, residents can register online through the Utah Lieutenant Governor's website, by mail, or in person at the Iron County elections office.
 Utah requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Utah Lieutenant Governor's voter lookup tool.
 For local municipal elections in Beryl, contact the Iron County Clerk's office for schedules and ballot information.